Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 \subsection{Efficiency guarantees for envy-free mechanisms}

 The PS mechanism guarantees envy-freeness in both the ordinal and cardinal models.
-Immorlica, Lucier, Weyl, and Mollner~\cite{Immorlica2017} provided an example demonstrating a logarithmic loss in Pareto efficiency under the cardinal model.
-Theorem~\ref{thm:submod-eating-upper} strengthens this by proving that the PS allocation is in fact $(\ln(n)+2)$-Pareto efficient, even in the more general submodular setting.
+However, while there may be a logarithmic loss in Pareto efficiency, it cannot exceed this bound, as shown in Theorem~\ref{thm:submod-eating-upper}, even in the more general submodular setting.

-On the other hand, the classical result by Hylland and Zeckhauser \cite{hylland1979efficient} shows the existence of envy-free and Pareto-efficient randomized allocations in matching markets.
-This is established by showing the existence of a competitive equilibrium in this setting.
-In such an equilibrium, items are assigned prices $\mp$, and every agent has a unit budget to spend.
-In an equilibrium solution, every agent gets at most one fractional unit of items that cost together at most $1$, and subject to this, it maximizes their utility; see Section~\ref{sec:prelim} for a formal definition.
-Such an equilibrium is immediately envy-free and Pareto-efficient.
-Although Hylland and Zeckhauser \cite{hylland1979efficient} showed the existence of such an equilibrium, it remained a tantalizing question to efficiently find such an allocation for decades.
+On the other hand, the classical result by \citet{hylland1979efficient} shows the existence of envy-free and Pareto-efficient randomized allocations through a market-based mechanism based on \emph{Fisher markets} with linear utilities and matching constraints.
+This is done by showing the existence of a \emph{competitive equilibrium} in this market, which was recently shown to be PPAD-hard to compute by Chen, Chen, Peng, and Yannakakis~[\citeyear{chen2022computational}].
+Tr\"obst and Vazirani~[\citeyear{troebst2024cardinal}] further established that finding an envy-free and Pareto-efficient randomized assignment is also PPAD-hard.

-Recently, Chen, Chen, Peng, and Yannakakis \cite{chen2022computational} showed that finding a matching market equilibrium is PPAD-hard.
-Tr\"obst and Vazirani \cite{troebst2024cardinal} further established that finding an envy-free and Pareto-efficient randomized assignment is also PPAD-complete.
-To relax this requirement, we say that an allocation $\mx\in\R^{\agents\times\items}$ is $\alpha$-envy-free if for all agents $i,i'\in\agents$, $u_i(\mx_i)\ge u_i(\mx_{i'})/\alpha$.
-Tr\"obst and Vazirani~\cite{troebst2024cardinal} also showed that the optimal solutions to the convex program that maximizes Nash welfare subject to the assignment constraints $\sum_{j\in\items} x_{ij}\le 1$ for all $i\in\agents$, and $\sum_{i\in\agents} x_{ij}\le 1$ for all $i\in\items$ is 2-approximately envy free and Pareto-efficient; see also \cite{garg2025approximating} for related results.
-This result naturally extends to the submodular setting; see Appendix~\ref{appendix:2-ef-po} for further details.
+Given this intractability, we can relax the requirement and aim to find an allocation $\mx$ that is $\alpha$-envy-free, i.e., for all agents $i,i'\in\agents$, $u_i(\mx_i)\ge u_i(\mx_{i'})/\alpha$.
+Tr\"obst and Vazirani~[\citeyear{troebst2024cardinal}] provide a convex program whose optimal solutions are 2-approximately envy-free and Pareto-efficient.
+Hence, while achieving both envy-freeness and Pareto-efficiency is PPAD-complete, one can efficiently find a Pareto-efficient allocation that satisfies envy-freeness up to a constant factor.